Food Service Turbulence

 Operators are facing difficult business economics – oversupply, overbidding for sites, increased costs (from the minimum wage, business rates, exchange rates), new competitors (home deliveries), and weaker consumer spending.

-At the same time, consumer preferences are evolving, requiring continual reviews of positioning and offerings.
+At the same time, consumer preferences are evolving, requiring continual reviews of positioning and offerings by food service businesses.
 Both factors have been covered widely, with good summaries in the Guardian, and Deloitte’s analysis in late 2017.
 The latter highlights the following changes in consumer behaviour:

 - Healthy eating: food trends like veganism and going gluten-free are now big business.